 - A. Pursuant to the guidelines set forth in People v.
 West (1970) 3 Cal.3d 595 at pages 604-605, negotiation of criminal cases at the earliest practicable stage of the proceedings furthers a significant social policy and is to be encouraged. - B. Counsel are strongly encouraged to meet and confer informally in an attempt to resolve cases at the earliest convenient time. - C. The court may decline to meet in any formal felony or pretrial conference with parties who have not attempted a resolution beforehand. - D. Early resolution will be best promoted if parties comply with the discovery statutes as soon as possible following the entry of the initial plea in the case.
-The prosecutor shall informally provide all police reports containing the information described in Penal Code Section 1054.1(b), (e) and (f) in his/her possession at least 24 hours prior to the first scheduled felony conference. - E. The first felony conference with the court shall occur prior to the preliminary hearing.
+The prosecutor is strongly encouraged to informally provide all police reports containing the information described in Penal Code section 1054.1(b), (e) and (f) in their possession at least 24 hours prior to the first scheduled felony conference. - E. The first felony conference with the court shall occur prior to the preliminary hearing.
 The first misdemeanor pre-trial conference shall occur on a date set by the court.
-Upon a written request, the prosecutor shall deliver to defense counsel or a defendant proceeding in pro per a formal offer for resolution prior to the conference.
-Defense counsel shall meet with his/her client before said conference and be prepared to discuss the offer to other possible disposition with the court.
-Counsel appearing at the conference shall have the authority to dispose of the case.
+Upon a written request, the prosecutor is strongly encouraged to deliver to defense counsel or a defendant proceeding in pro per a formal offer for resolution prior to the conference.
+Defense counsel shall meet with their client before said conference and be prepared to discuss the offer to other possible disposition with the court.
+Counsel appearing at the conference shall have the authority to dispose of the case. - F. After a defendant is held to answer or an indictment is filed, early disposition shall again be attempted following compliance by all parties with discovery rules.
+Additional conferences may be set.

-- F. After a defendant is held to answer or an indictment is filed, early disposition shall again be attempted following compliance by all parties with discovery rules.
-Additional conferences may be set. - G. Without court approval beforehand, no defendant shall be permitted to enter a conditional plea (a plea which in any manner restricts the number of charges admitted and/or the sentencing choices of the court) to which the prosecutor does not agree unless such plea is entered not later than the trial readiness conference; and except where alternative counts or counts subject to Penal Code Section 654 exist, plea agreements may not be accepted after the trial readiness conference. - H. Misdemeanor matters are also subject to these early disposition guidelines where applicable under state law or local rules.
-A final pretrial conference shall be set at least 10 calendar days prior to trial.
-The court may waive this 10 day rule.
-The defendant need not be personally present pursuant to Penal Code Section 977.
-However, to facilitate the expedited trial program time standards, counsel must either have his or her client (1) present or (2) readily available or (3) possess full authority to negotiate any disposition within the parameters of statutory possibility.
+- G. Without court approval beforehand, no defendant shall be permitted to enter a conditional plea (a plea which in any manner restricts the number of charges admitted and/or the sentencing choices of the court) to which the prosecutor does not agree unless such plea is entered not later than the trial readiness conference; and except where alternative counts or counts subject to Penal Code section 654 exist, plea agreements may not be accepted after the trial readiness conference. - H. Misdemeanor matters are also subject to these early disposition guidelines where applicable under state law or local rules.
+A final pretrial conference shall be set at least ten (10) calendar days prior to trial.
+The court may waive this ten (10) day rule.
+The defendant need not be personally present pursuant to Penal Code section 977.
+However, to facilitate the expedited trial program time standards, counsel must either have their client (1) present or (2) readily available or (3) possess full authority to negotiate any disposition within the parameters of statutory possibility.
 When the interest of justice so dictates, the court may order the personal presence of the defendant(s).
-(Amended July 1, 2017.)
+A client shall be deemed to be "readily available" if that client has agreed to remote appearance when approved by the court.